SKempin/facebook-fetch-images-crop/README.md

 Fetch image uploads from any public Facebook photo album (via the Facebook Graph API), crop to specified sizes and save to a server directory.
 Images are cropped from the center outwards.

 ## Requirements
+- PHP 5.2
-* Facebook Graph API access token
+- Facebook Graph API access token
-* Server write permissions for your `destination_path` directory
+- Server write permissions for your `destination_path` directory

 ## Setup